alex7751/angular-white-label/README.md

 ## Documentation required

 * Setting up angular cil local and global
-* Setting yarn as default package manager for angular cli yarn
+* Setting yarn as default package manager for angular cli for yarn